Liumouliu/deepIBL/README.md

 You first need to download the NetVLAD code (https://github.com/Relja/netvlad), then run our training methods.
 Our pre-trained model by Gaussian kernel defined SARE loss (Our-Ind.) is available at: https://drive.google.com/file/d/1riu7rJEH4Eh5vhQ_tM8dBtUfwhKilqhq/view?usp=sharing

 The model is VGG-16 + NetVLAD + whitening, trained on Pitts30k.
 The feature dimension is 4096.
-If you need feature embedding at smaller dimension, you can simply take the top-K elements, and then L_2 normalize it.
+If you need feature embedding at a smaller dimension, you can simply take the top-K elements, and then L_2 normalize it.

 ![alt text](./comparison.png)

-From the above table, we can see that our method signficantly outperforms the original NetVLAD on chanllenging Tokyo 24/7 and Sf-0 dataset.
+From the above table, we can see that our method significantly outperforms the original NetVLAD on challenging Tokyo 24/7 and Sf-0 dataset.
 If you want to do some experiments on the above 4 datasets, please contact the original authors, not me.

 ## Codes